polettix/Plack-Middleware-ReviseEnv/README.md

     component is missing.
 Defaults to a false value, meaning that missing values are expanded as empty (but defined!) strings.

-    For example, consider the following manglers:
+    For example, consider the following revisors:

         ...
         inexistent => undef, # this removes inexistent from $env